 - Your co executor is making decisions you are meant to make jointly.

 There are many examples of day to day issues that PRs face.
 Many fail to realise that they have a duty to act which is both fiduciary and statutory and that there are limits that apply to what they can or cannot do.

 Conflicts of interest also often appear when the deceased appoints a PR that is also a beneficiary.
 In such cases it is necessary to separate the respective interests and remain unbiased.

 Together with our Trusts team we can deal with disputes both for and against personal representatives and trustees.
 A breach of trust can be complicated and costly.
 The discreet nature of the relationship of a PR and the fact the party involved may be connected with the deceased can sometimes create difficulties.

 We can help you decide how to approach such actions and the best way in which to protect your position and act appropriately in what is a complicated and onerous area.

-For more information about estate administration disputes, please contact a member of our specialist team.
+For more information or advice regarding Estate Administration disputes, please contact a member of the team using the contacts listed below.